kyma-incubator/compass/tests/end-to-end/e2e/README.md

 ## Test Scenario:
 - Get Dex token, create IntegrationSystem with it and request client credentials for IntSystem
 - Call Hydra for OAuth 2.0 access token with client_id and client_secret pair - https://github.com/kyma-incubator/examples/tree/master/ory-hydra/scenarios/client-credentials
-- Create an Application (as Integration System)
+- Register an Application (as Integration System)
 - Add example API Spec using issued OAuth2.0 Access token (as Integration System)
 - Try removing the Integration System
 - Remove Application using issued OAuth2.0 Access token (test if the token is still valid)